 They were always striving to provide clients with what was in their best interests.
 He never felt pressured to ‘sell’ something just to make a buck.
 It came as no surprise that it was announced they would be spun off into a new global firm.
 Brand expert company Wolff Olins, came up with their new name, MONDAY.
 At first it was bizarre, but it soon made perfect sense.
 Monday’s were usually the start of something great.
 But sadly MONDAY never came to be, but at least he got the T Shirt!
 Instead the consulting arm was sold to IBM.
 The consultant arm joined their Global Business Services division.
 That’s when he was given a serial number and he felt unhuman.
 He was being trained in IBM hardware and software.
 He no longer felt he could be or seen to be independent.
 So that’s when he decided to leave and become an independent consultant.

-Now for the past 16 years, he continued this work and proud to have worked with a lot of successful clients in keeping up with the pace of technology advancements and change.
+Since then he has continued this work and proud to have worked with a lot of successful clients in keeping up with the pace of technology advancements and change.
 The most recent project is helping a provincial government with enabling the sales and accounting of a newly legalized industry in Canada, Cannabis.
 After getting through Cannabis 1.0 in a year, moved onto Cannabis 2.0, in which edibles, concentrates, and topicals will be legally sold.
 He says it’s always exciting to see the next evolution of software and tools available to make is happen.
 However, one thing remains the same is his favourite part of the job.
 Interacting and communicating with people.
 It’s key to change and what drives his passion.

 So how did he become an Electric Vehicle advocate?
 The day before the reveal of the Tesla Model X in February 2012, a colleague pointed out to him that Tesla was coming out with an SUV.
 He always dreamed of owning an SUV, but never could justify owning such a gas guzzler.
 We’ll it seems Tesla came to the rescue.
 He put down a deposit for a Signature Edition the very next day as soon as he could reserve online.
 Ever since then, after researching for a community around this new technology, he found a few and joined them.
 He discovered that he had a passion for it and wanted to share this knowledge with others.
 Just like in his professional career, change is hard.
 And he loves talking to people about it and making others feel comfortable and understand it.
 This has been part of him for as long as he can remember.
 Maybe it’s the Newfoundlander in him.
 But what ever it is he really enjoys it and people tell him they really appreciate that passion.